 No grass.
 I seriously want nothing to do with mowing a lawn or having to water it.
 Some alternative ideas that will require more research: Irish moss, Aerenaria Wallowa (moss like), Thymus pseudolanuginos (a drought tolerant thyme), clover, chamomile, creeping thyme, and/or creeping jenny.
-Of course after doing more research whichever one is the tastiest for humans or livestock, that will be the absolute winner! - UPDATE - We had to plant grass on our leach field.
+Of course after doing more research whichever one is the tastiest for humans or livestock, that will be the absolute winner! - ✔UPDATE - We had to plant grass on our leach field.
 Unfortunately it was the only seed that we could plant right away that would help prevent erosion.
 We also planted creeping thyme but that takes a long time to take and we needed something that would begin to grow immediately.
-Video review coming soon but here is a link to the creeping thyme seed we purchased on Amazon: Creeping Thyme (affiliate link)
+Check out our video here to see how it grew! but here is a link to the creeping thyme seed we purchased on Amazon: Creeping Thyme (affiliate link)

 Snowmobile(s).
 Yup, we will be getting our own.
 One to start, but definitely two down the road :-) Especially since the local clubs snowmobile trails go right through our property.
 We can jump on the trail right out our door!
 So awesome.

 "Picnic Point" - we have a very high elevation way at the back corner of our property that has an absolutely amazing view.
 We would love to make a nice little spot there (with a trail to reach it of course) where we could hang out, picnic, and enjoy the view, or at night have a campfire, and look at the stars.